ehaskins/ehaskins.com/blog/content/posts/2018-07-02 Architecture of a Gameboy Emulator.md

 Unlike 8080 and Z80 machines, the Gameboy exclusively uses memory mapped IO.
 So all IO is done by reading or writing particular memory addresses.

-These IO address use the same 64k of address space as RAM and ROM.
+These IO addresses use the same 64k of address space as the various RAMs and ROMs.

-## Memory Map

 ## Peripherals